 Irritable Bowel Syndrome: Controlling Symptoms With Diet

-You can manage your irritable bowel syndrome (IBS) by limiting or eliminating foods that may bring on symptoms.
-Make sure you don't stop eating completely from any one food group without talking with a dietitian.
+No specific foods cause everyone with IBS to have symptoms.
+Many people find that they feel better by limiting or eliminating foods that may bring on symptoms.
+Make sure you don't stop eating all foods from any one food group without talking with a dietitian.
 You need to make sure you are still getting all the nutrients you need.

-Here are some suggestions to get you started:
+Here are some suggestions to get you started.

 - Try to eat meals at about the same time each day.
-Take time to eat.

-- Don't skip meals or wait too long between meals.
+Don't skip meals or wait too long between meals.

-- Drink plenty of fluids.
 Be sure to drink water in addition to your other beverages.
 If you have kidney, heart, or liver disease and have to limit fluids, talk with your doctor before you increase the amount of fluids you drink.